 - Remove from the oven and allow the cake to cool in the pan placed on a wire rack.
 As the cake cools, make the frosting.

 - Make the frosting: Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until pale, smooth, and creamy, about 2 minutes.
-Using a fine mesh strainer or sieve, sift the confectioners’ sugar and cocoa together.
+Using a fine mesh strainer, sift the confectioners’ sugar and cocoa together.
 Add the sugar/cocoa mixture to the butter, then beat on low speed for 20 seconds.
 Stop the mixer, then add the milk, corn syrup, vanilla, and salt.
 Beat on medium-high speed for 2 minutes.
 If the frosting is too thick, beat in an extra splash of milk.

 - Frost cooled cake and top with sprinkles.
 Slice and serve.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

 - Make Ahead & Freezing Instructions: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted right before serving.
 Frosting can also be made 1 day ahead of time.
 Cover tightly and refrigerate overnight.
 Bring frosting to room temperature, then beat the frosting on medium speed for a few seconds so it’s creamy again.
 Adding a splash of milk will help thin the frosting out, if needed.
 Frosted or unfrosted cake can be frozen up to 3 months.
 Thaw overnight in the refrigerator before serving.